Experticket/experthubApiDocs/docs/en/activity/catalog.md

 - **`ProviderIds`**: provider identifiers list.
 - **`ProductBaseIds`**: list category identifiers.
 - **`ProductIds`**: product identifiers list.
 - **`FromDate`**: start date.
-Does not allow values less than the current day. *Formato ISO 8601 (yyyy-MM-dd)*.
+Does not allow values less than the current day. *ISO 8601 format (yyyy-MM-dd)*.
 - **`ToDate`**: ending date.
-By default, its value is that of the date corresponding to a year from now. *Formato ISO 8601 (yyyy-MM-dd)*.
+By default, its value is that of the date corresponding to a year from now. *ISO 8601 format (yyyy-MM-dd)*.
 - **`ReferenceDate`**: requires that the day that is taken as a reference for the calculation of prices and availability is not today, but the indicated one.
-For example it will be used if the prices change depending on the days left until the date of entry. *Formato ISO 8601 (yyyy-MM-dd)*
+For example it will be used if the prices change depending on the days left until the date of entry. *ISO 8601 format (yyyy-MM-dd)*
 - **`LanguageCode`**: sets the language in which to display the catalog’s text (name, description, provider conditions, product, etc.).
-By default it shall return to the language configured for the partner.
+By default it shall return to the language configured for the partner. *ISO format 639-1*.
 - **`ShowProductsOutOfActiveDateRange`**: when it is `#!csharp true`, the response will return products where today (or the day indicated in `ReferenceDate`) is outside of their sale date range.
 For example, if it is December and there are products that can be sold from January, setting this value to true will allow us to discover that those products exist.

-### Ejemplos
+### Request example

 --8<-- "includes/examples/activity/CatalogQueryExamples.md"